Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/typescript-union-type-a-deeper-look.md

 type Status = 'not_started' | 'progress' | 'completed' | 'failed';
 ```

-We have a function that can set this status, and we want to make sure it only accepts those values.
+We have a function that can set this status, and we want to ensure it only accepts those values.

 ```js
 type Status = 'not_started' | 'progress' | 'completed' | 'failed';